Caught On Camera: 62-Year-Old Man Violently Carjacked By Group Of Teenagers In Olney

 PHILADELPHIA (CBS) — A carjacking crisis continues to plague Philadelphia.
 Police are looking for a group of brazen kids who beat up a man and stole his car in the city’s Olney neighborhood.

 Punched and kicked out of his own car.
-One of the latest carjackings in Philadelphia involved a group of teens who almost left a suspect behind.READ MORE: Sergio Diggs, Philadelphia Police Officer Shot On Parkway, Recalls Fourth Of July Incident
+One of the latest carjackings in Philadelphia involved a group of teens who almost left a suspect behind.READ MORE: Patty Jackson To Host Essence Of Entertainment Concert Series At The Dell Music Center In Her 40th Year In Radio

 “It looked like they didn’t even have licenses yet,” Jacob said.
 “They had plenty of room to go forward.
 They started reversing the car.
 One kid jumped in while the car was still moving.
 Literally kids.”